celestiaorg/CIPs/cips/cip-19.md

 **SharesHalf**: A variable size [Share](#share) array representing either left or right half of a row.
 Which half side is defined by **HalfSide** field.
 Its length MUST be equal to the number of Column roots in [DAH][dah] divided by two.
-The opposite half is computed using Leopard GF16 Reed-Solomon erasure-coding.
+The opposite half is computed using Leopard Reed-Solomon erasure-coding.
+The Leopard algorithm must operate over 8 bit Galois Fields for rows of total size less than or equal 256 shares or 16 bit GF otherwise.
 Afterward, the [NMT][nmt] is built over both halves and the computed NMT root MUST be equal to the respective Row root in [DAH][dah].

 **HalfSide**: An enum defining which side of the row **SharesHalf** field contains.
 It MUST be either **LEFT** or **RIGHT**.